Held at the Anaheim Convention Center, 800 West Katella Ave., Anaheim, Calif. (just across from Disneyland)

 WHO MAY ATTEND?

-The 3-day Religious Education Congress is open to all who wish to learn more about the Catholic faith or seek personal growth.
+The three adult days of the Religious Education Congress is open to all who wish to learn more about the Catholic faith or seek personal growth.

 Office of Religious Education

 3424 Wilshire Boulevard